comp-imaging-sci/MVG-CNN/README.md

 ```

 ## Dataset
-The WFCI data in this paper is available at PhysioNet:
+The WFCI data in this paper is available on [PhysioNet](https://physionet.org/content/calcium-imaging-sleep-state/1.0.0/):

 ## Construction of multiplex visibility graph
 The directory `MVG` contains the following sub-directories: